dmlab95/ClosedShellCoupledClusterDiagrams/README.md

 #Run the .sh script file and give input for CCSD or CCSDT diagrams for amplitude equation in closed shell orbital basis.

+#The result will be shown in result.pdf file which will open automatically through pdflatex from result.tex file

-#Please install pdflatex by this command on Ubuntu terminal:
+#Please install pdflatex by this command on Ubuntu terminal prior to running the script:

 sudo apt-get install texlive-latex-base